Weapon 'accidentally discharged' at Atlanta airport causing panic, halted flights

-ATLANTA — Three people suffered non-life-threatening injuries Saturday after a passenger's weapon discharged at the Hartsfield-Jackson Atlanta International Airport, the Transportation Security Administration said in a statement.
+ATLANTA — The passenger whose weapon discharged at the domestic main checkpoint of Atlanta's Hartsfield-Jackson International Airport fled with the gun, Atlanta Police said.

+Authorities are actively searching for the passenger, identified as 42-year-old Kenny Wells by the Atlanta Police Department.
+APD said Wells is a convicted felon, and there was a warrant out for his arrest prior to Saturday's incident at the airport.
+Authorities did not provide details on the suspect's prior conviction during a press conference held Saturday evening.

-The incident, which happened in the Atlanta airport's screening area around 1:30 p.m. local time, caused an evident, widespread panic as all departures were halted and passengers were evacuated.
+The incident, which happened around 1:30 p.m. local time, caused a widespread panic as all departures were halted and passengers were evacuated.

-Atlanta Police Department had previously said no injuries were reported.
-It was unclear from the TSA statement how the injuries occurred.
+During the chaos, three people suffered non-life-threatening injuries and received medical attention, the Transportation Security Administration said in a statement.

 TSA said the incident began with a bag search when an agent at the checkpoint identified a prohibited item via the X-Ray.